How Leading CPG Companies Are Turning Volatility into Advantage: aim10x Digital Takeaways

 Bissell reduced inventory by roughly 10%—unlocking tens of millions of dollars in working capital—while improving fill rates, lowering chargebacks, and reducing cross-regional and expedited freight.
 Scenario analysis that once took “weeks and weeks” is now completed “within a matter of hours,” enabling faster, enterprise-wide decisions in the face of volatility.

 To break that cycle, the company decided to partner with o9 and insisted on an end-to-end scope rather than another point solution.
 The goal was to “look inside our suppliers, inventory, manage and constrain from a component perspective, do all of our planning processes,” and, critically, “be able to run scenarios efficiently” with “exception management.”
-After a “rigorous RFP process” that took “probably about six months,” Lindsey says “o9 really was the only solution for us that… offered that end-to-end solution that we were looking for.”
+After a “rigorous RFP process” that took “probably about six months,” she explained that “o9 really was the only solution for us that… offered that end-to-end solution that we were looking for.”

 Transforming inventory management with MEIO